csci-185/spring2024/pages/_activities/github-activity.md

 {:#part2}
 ## 2. Install Git
-In order to interact with GitHub, you need to install git.
-Before you install it, check and make sure it’s not already installed by:

-1. Windows: search for the software program "GitBash."
-If you find it, git is already installed.
-2. Mac:
-    1. Opening your Terminal and type the word `git` at the command prompt.
-    2. If you get a message that says "not recognized" or something along those lines, then you need to install it.

-If you need to install it, follow these instructions:   <a href="https://git-scm.com/book/en/v2/Getting-Started-Installing-Git" target="_blank">https://git-scm.com/book/en/v2/Getting-Started-Installing-Git</a>.
+Follow these instructions:   <a href="https://git-scm.com/book/en/v2/Getting-Started-Installing-Git" target="_blank">https://git-scm.com/book/en/v2/Getting-Started-Installing-Git</a>.

 {:#part3}
 ## 3. Register for an account on GitHub
 If you don’t already have a GitHub account, register for one: <a href="https://github.com/" target="_blank">https://github.com/join</a>.
-Some notes:

-1. Please have your password close at hand.
-Particularly if you are using the computer lab computers, you will keep being prompted for your password.
+Please **remember your password** -- particularly if you are using the computer lab computers (as you will continually be prompted to enter it).
-2. Mac users may also need to create a **"Personal Access Token"**.
-The process is described <a href="https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token" target="_blank">here</a>.

 {:#part4}
 ## 4. Configure the Git / Visual Studio Code Plugin